 Recipe Notes

+To best preserve the gingerbread cakes freshness, wrap it up in a layer of baking paper and a second layer of kitchen foil.
+Place in an air-tight covered container for 1-2 weeks, and store in a cool, dry area.
 Alternatively gingerbread cake can be stored in the refrigerator but do wrap it up well to prevent the cake drying out too fast.

-Yes, gingerbread cake can be frozen.
-Wrap well with a layer of parchment paper and a layer of kitchen foil, and place into a freezer bag or container.
+Gingerbread cake can be frozen.
+Wrap well with a layer of baking paper and a layer of kitchen foil, and place into a freezer bag or container.
+Freeze for 2-3 months.

 Yes.
-If preferred a vegan cream cheese topping can be added to the gingerbread cake.
+If preferred a dairy-free cream cheese topping can be added to the gingerbread cake.
 There is an easy vegan cream cheese frosting method included within the recipe notes for our pumpkin spiced fruit loaf cake.

 📖 Recipe